alexeyza/startup-programming/resources/README.md

 ### Presentation and Slide Design

-- [Slide design for developers](http://zachholman.com/posts/slide-design-for-developers/) - Nice, though older, blog post on easy ways to improve slide decks.
+- [Slide Design for Developers](http://zachholman.com/posts/slide-design-for-developers/) - Nice, though older, blog post on easy ways to improve slide decks.
 - [The Talk on Talks](http://zachholman.com/talk/the-talk-on-talks/) - A more recent post, with great pointers on presenting, and a video where Zach Holman comments on his own presentation.
 He also published a lot of tips on [speaking.io](http://speaking.io/)

 ### Useful Links and Tools